JJ/hoborg/text/text.md

 yard...
 Jungle?
 How come you call this a jungle?
 It's a railroad switchyard!
 OK, jungle.
 And you tell tall tales, right?
 And you want to hear mine?
 OK, Duke, I owe you.
 So here it goes.
 What do you mean, Gummy?
 It's the plain truth.
-I tell you exactly like it happened.
-Yes, sir, I'm sure, what are you, a fuckin' people's judge?
+I will tell it to you exactly like it happened.
+Yes, sir, I'm sure, what are you, a fuckin' people's court?

 Alright, then.
 The story of how I became in the possession of Manuel the Man-Made Man starts in Mobile, a rough and tumble border town of the